Alex1304/botrino/website/docs/command-extension/overview.md

 * Attach a documentation to all your commands and subcommands
 * Define privileges for each command with your own rules
 * Global and per-command error handling
-* Process message create events to filter them, or to adapt prefix and language
+* Process message create events to filter them or to adapt prefix and language
 * Rate-limiting / cooldowns
 * Interactive menus